 - Too short in black and white with flimsy paper that is too plain

 Have I mentioned the Black manual is terrible?
 It is guilty of every offense.
 It’s too short; there’s no color to it at all (not even the cover); it has flimsy paper without a thick cover; and it’s too plain — the background is composed of random bullet holes, and there’s only one picture in the entire seven pages!
-I have over 140 games with a manual to almost every single one, plus the forty I have collected, and it is by far one of the worst manuals that I have in my whole collection.
+It is by far one of the worst manuals that I have in my whole collection.
 This only rivals the manual for Gears of War Triple Pack.
 It’s just a piece of paper that gives you links of to the manuals online.
 This is somewhat understandable, as it is a collection of games in one case, but they still could have provided a thick manual featuring both games.
 I personally and literally went through my entire game library and looked at every single manual, but never found one worse than these two.
-They are both the plainest, shortest and worst manuals in the near 170 that I have.
+They are both the plainest, shortest and worst manuals that I have.

 One “excuse” of poor manuals is because of a reprint.
 I have the original black-label manual for Final Fantasy VIII and the green-label Greatest Hits version as well.
 The original is a fantastic manual, and the re-release is still a good one, but it is now in black and white.
 I understand using thin paper and not using color ink in order to save money, but it takes away from the experience.
 Usually when a game is re-released, it is cheaper than its initial price, so reprinting the manual in a condensed manner helps save the company a little money per game.